ollin23/engr240_nn/README.md

 Last update: 20 Dec 2019

 Project for my Engineering Applications class for Fall 2019...
-OVERHAULED Based on the way we designed the original net, some technical debt accrued
+OVERHAULED

 UPDATE, 20 Dec 2019
 Took some time off and reconceived the net.
+Based on the way we designed the original net some technical debt accrued which precluded a more extensible and expandable meta-architecture (framework).
+The current framework allows for easy extension to include convolutional layers, pooling layers, LSTM, and other types by modularlizing layer creation.
+I may update this as a matter of principle to keep fresh with MATLAB, but future efforts will be in replicating this work via Julia.

 BOILERPLATE WORKFLOW<br/>
 <pre>